Game Ready. Life Ready.

 Students meet from 11:30 a.m. to 1:00 p.m., share a bag lunch meal together, and spend the afternoon being active.
-We typically run two or three Movement Monday programs throughout the school year.
+The fall session runs on Mondays beginning October 15 through November 26.
+Cost is $50.

 If baseball is America’s favorite past time, you’d better start your young one out early playing a little T-ball!
 Given the complex structure of this game (force outs) and the precise skill and technique needed for getting players out, we use a gradual approach to learning how to play.
 We begin the season teaching kickball and the format of “pitcher’s hand” to get outs.
 As players understand these concepts we move into more of the traditional teaching and coaching of T-ball.
 This method has proven successful in overall game understanding in both gym classes and T-ball leagues.
 Parents are also asked to participate alongside their child so that throwing and catching is an effective learning experience and accelerates the skill development of each child.

 Each T-ball session, players will learn how to properly throw, catch, and field, run bases, and bat.
 Each player will receive a jersey and participation award.

 The t-ball season runs April through May.